eliotsykes/dan-todo/GUIDE.md

 Think of a pod similarly to how you think of `resources` routes and models in Rails.
 For example, if we had a "comment" resource or model, we might have a corresponding "comment" pod that would be at the subdirectory `client/app/pods/comment`.
 This `client/app/pods/comment` pod would hold all of the Ember JavaScript files that are related to viewing and manipulating comments within the Ember application.

+Once you've finished building this app, your `client/` directory structure will eventually look like this, and pay attention to the subdirectories within `client/pods/`:

+**TODO: Diagram showing eventual/final directory tree of client/pods**

 For user registrations, the resource is "user", and so the name of our pod is going to be "user".

 So our pods are generated in the `client/app/pods/` directory, add the `podModulePrefix` configuration line to the existing `ENV` object in `client/config/environment.js`: